 As the agency you are complaining about is usually best placed to deal with your complaint, in most cases we will refer the matter to them to deal with.
+This is consistent with the principles outlined in s34 of the Crime and Corruption Act 2001, and the requirement for the CCC to focus its resources on dealing with the most serious and systemic complaints of corrupt conduct.

 If we decide that referral is the most appropriate option, we will let you know which agency is handling your complaint.